May 17, 2023

 No matter how crazy this might sound - America is tearing itself apart and headed for a 2nd civil war (or perhaps Revolution).
 It’s happened before, virtually everywhere else.
 It can most certainly happen again.
 How ready are we?
 Who will actually stand up?
 How many folks on the wrong side of the line (yes, I am talking about you, Leftists) will realize it, before it's too late, and rejoin their fellow Americans to save their homeland from its decadent, out of control spiral to ruin?

-Saturday, July 25, 2015
+Jul 25, 2015

-A belated farewell to a Vulcan.
+A belated farewell to the best Vulcan

 When I was a young boy, every week I would spend a particular evening with my family gathered in the living room.
 My mother would be sitting on the sofa, my father in his recliner with a jar of planter roasted peanuts.
 My younger sister and brother would be laying on the floor with me, all of us at my father's feet.